 What will it take for women to finally gain the power to control their own bodies?

 The answer may be quite simple – women should be heavily involved in, if not leading the discussion of, the creation of policies pertaining to abortion and other reproductive health issues.
+If a woman experiences unwanted pregnancy, she should also be allowed to take a chance for abortion alternatives.

 A close look at abortion laws worldwide in conjunction with the statistics of women in governments in the same countries as of November 1, 2015, helps to shed some light.
 According to this data, provided by the Inter-Parliamentary Union, women are seriously underrepresented in governments across the world that have enforced legislation that is lacking with respect to women’s reproductive health.
 Only two nations have a (slightly) higher percentage of women in parliament than men.
 These were Bolivia and Rwanda (data combines both the Lower House and Upper Houses/Senates), placing female representation at 51.8% and 57.5% respectively.
 Rwanda, with a significantly higher rate of female representation, saw women make massive progress after the Rwandan genocide in 1994 that was characterized by an exceptionally high rate of violence against women, as compared, for example, to the experience in Latin American and Caribbean countries, according to a study done by the Pan American Health Organization in 12 countries where data was available.